 During each course, a professional Sommelier or chef will explain details such as how to taste wine, what foods to pair it with, and how to properly serve it to guests.

-NOTE: Eataly’s Italian headquarters are very close to Appian Way.
-You may want to consider taking a walk down this ancient road either before or after your wine tasting class.
+NOTE: Eataly’s Italian headquarters is very close to Appian Way.
+You may want to consider taking a walk down this ancient road either before or after your wine-tasting class.

 See the Capuchin Crypt